pyinat/naturtag/docs/app.md

 The settings in the **Metadata** section also apply to the {ref}`cli`.
 ```

+### Image Directories
+Under the **File** menu, there are submenus with shortcuts to commonly used image directories:
+* **Open Recent** Will show the most recently used directories
+* **Open Favorites** Will show the directories you have marked as favorites

+#### Adding and removing favorites
+To add a directory to favorites select **Add a favorite** from the favorites submenu.
+You can also Ctrl-click a directory from the recent submenu.

+To remove a directory from favorites, Ctrl-click the directory from the favorites submenu.

 ## Keyboard Shortcuts
 Some keyboard shortcuts are included for convenience: